BrowserWindow

 A modal window is a child window that disables parent window.
 To create a modal

-window, you have to set both the parent
+window, you have to set both the parent and modal options:

 const { BrowserWindow } = require('electron')